-Bears and other wildlifeBlack bears may be on several of the Apostle Islands, but are most common on Oak, Sand, and Stockton Islands.
-Seeing one is a treat, unless it is in your campsite.
-To avoid an unpleasant encounter, follow bear-country safety measures.
+Bears and other wildlifeBlack bears may be on any of the Apostle Islands, but are most common on Oak, Sand, Manitou, and Stockton islands.
+To avoid a close encounter with bears and other animals:

-Biting insects can be prevalent on the islands from June to September.
-Wearing long pants and long sleeved shirts will provide some protection from mosquitos, flies, and ticks.
+Insects and TicksBiting insects, like mosquitoes, flies, and ticks, can be prevalent from June to September.
+Wearing long pants and long sleeved shirts provides some protection.
 Insect repellents are helpful.
-The tick that transmits Lyme Disease is found in the park.
-If you notice a rash, flu-like symptoms, or pain in the joints following a tick bite, call your physician.
+Ticks that carry Lyme disease and Ehrlichiosis are found in the park, so check yourself frequently.
+If you notice a rash, flu-like symptoms, or pain in the joints following a tick bite, call your physician!

 HuntingHunting activities do legally occur within the National Lakeshore.
 You may observe hunting activity during your visit from September to December.
 Contact a Park Ranger, or call 715-779-3397 ext.
 2, for more information.